Associate Professor in the Child Study Center and of Psychology

 Clinician and Clinical Instructor in the Child Study Center

 Licensed Psychologist in the Child Study Center

-Elzbieta Jarzabek, Psy.D., is a Clinician and a Licensed Clinical Psychologist at the Yale Child Study Center.
+Elzbieta Jarzabek, Psy.D., is a Clinical Instructor and a Licensed Clinical Psychologist at the Yale Child Study Center.
 She received her doctorate in clinical psychology from Chestnut Hill College in Philadelphia, PA under the mentorship of Dr. Scott Browning.
 She completed her pre-doctoral internship at Primary Children’s Hospital in Salt Lake City, UT, and her postdoctoral fellowship at Emory University School of Medicine through the Marcus Autism Center in Atlanta, GA.